 Discussed below are some possible scenarios that could be playing out in your organization.
 Also shared are some helpful checks and measures you can enforce to mitigate damaging situations.

-Just cultural camps
+Creating cultural camps

 When ERGs are created with the sole purpose of housing underrepresented groups, they become cultural camps at the workplace.
 If the insights and opinions of ERGs are not incorporated in an actionable manner to bring about changes in policies, procedures or recruitment processes at the workplace, ERG members would eventually not feel valued.
 ERGs would be mere tokenism in such cases and eventually lead to disgruntled employees.
 Organizations need to ensure ERGs are tied to business goals and eventually evolve into Business Resource Groups (BRGs).
 ERG members should be given ample access and opportunities to grow at the workplace.